Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 Some methods use non-pretrained models to generate augmented data.
 Such methods usually entail the idea of \textbf{back translation (BT)}~\cite{sennrich-etal-2016-improving},\footnote{Note that the idea of back translation here is DIFFERENT from the above paraphrasing method called ``back-translation'' in Section~\ref{back-translation}.} which is to train a target-to-source Seq2Seq model and use the model to generate source sentences from target sentences, i.e., constructing pseudo-parallel sentences~\cite{Zhang2020ParallelDA[11]}.
 Such Seq2Seq model learns the internal mapping between the distributions of the target and the source, as shown in Figure~\ref{Fig.sampling-based}(b).
-This is different from the model generation based paraphrasing method because the augmented data of the paraphrasing method shares similar semantics with original data.
+This is different from the model generation based paraphrasing method because the augmented data of the paraphrasing method shares similar semantics with the original data.

 Sennrich et al.~\cite{Sennrich2016ImprovingNM[244]} train an English-to-Chinese NMT model using existing parallel corpus, and use the target English monolingual corpus to generate Chinese corpus through the above English-to-Chinese model.
-Kang et al.~\cite{Kang2018AdvEntuReAT[67]} train a Seq2Seq model for each label ($entailment$, $contradiction$, and $neutral$) and then generate new data using the Seq2Seq model given a sentence.
-Chen et al.~\cite{Chen2020PatternawareDA[65]} adopt the Tranformer architecture and think of the ``rewrite utterance $\rightarrow$ request utterance'' mapping as the machine translation process.
+Kang et al.~\cite{Kang2018AdvEntuReAT[67]} train a Seq2Seq model for each label ($entailment$, $contradiction$, and $neutral$) and then generate new data using the Seq2Seq model given a sentence and a specific label.
+Chen et al.~\cite{Chen2020PatternawareDA[65]} adopt the Tranformer architecture and map the ``rewrite utterance $\rightarrow$ request utterance'' to the machine translation process.
 Moreover, they enforce the optimization process of the Seq2Seq generation with a policy gradient technique for controllable rewarding.
 Zhang et al.~\cite{Zhang2020ParallelDA[11]} use Transformer as the encoder and transfer the knowledge from Grammatical Error Correction to Formality Style Transfer.
 Raille et al.~\cite{Raille2020FastCD[54]} create the Edit-transformer, a Transformer-based model works cross-domain.
 Yoo et al.~\cite{Yoo2019DataAF[161]} propose a novel VAE model to output the semantic slot sequence and the intent label given an utterance.